mui/mui-x/docs/data/data-grid/components/components.md

   }}
   slotProps={{
     toolbar: {
-      // props required by CustomGridToolbar
+      // props used by CustomGridToolbar
       someCustomString: 'Hello',
       someCustomNumber: 42,
     },